anuket-project/anuket-specifications/doc/tech/approach.md

 -	**Automation**: Enable full automation, from Physical Fabric installation and provisioning to automation of workloads (VNF/CNF) onboarding.
 -	**Openness**: All Networking is based on open source or standardized APIs (NBI and SBI) and should enable integration of Open Source networking components such as SDN controllers.
 -	**Programmability**: Should enable a programmable forwarding plane controlled from a separately deployed control plane that abstracts into standardized functions and interfaces.
--	**Scalability**: Should be scalable to handle all traffic traverse North-South and East-West enabling small up to large deployments.
+-	**Scalability**: Should be scalable to handle all traffic traverse North-South and East-West enabling small to large deployments.
 - **Workload diversity**: Should be capable to provide connectivity to any type of workloads, including VNF , CNF and BareMetal workloads.
 -	**Telco Grade**: Should support deployments with Telco Grade characteristics requirements.
 -	**Future proof**: Should support known and emerging technology trends e.g. SmartNICs, FPGAs and Programmable Switches, multi-cloud aspects (public/private/hybrid), multi-location aspects (multi-cluster, DCI, etc), Edge realted technologies, etc.